calebjmatthews/endless-desert/concept.md

     - Stone figurines in the shape of many different animals
     - Instruments made from various woods
   - There's a need for more high-value trade goods:
-    - More jewels/precious goods
+    - More jewels/precious goods: coral, ivory
     - Ice, as recipe ingredient
     - Ingredients used in advanced implements?
 Medicinal herbs, plaster molds, resin, golden oil
-    - Rumors, used to create starcharts
+    - Rumors (of various areas), used to create starcharts
     - Herbs!
+    - Field Notes
+    - Honey, wax

 ## Resource Subcategories:
   - Sand